 Released Date: January 2016

 At Eighteen is a Korean drama that follows the life of a high school student named Oh Ji Soo as she navigates through the ups and downs of adolescence.
 This drama is about a lonely 18-year-old student.
-He is not very good at expressing his emotions, but he has a cute and fun side.
+He is not very good at expressing his emotions but has a cute and fun side.
 He ends up transferring to a new school, where he meets a girl who is the top student in her class.
 However, her life is controlled by her mother.
-Therefore, her aim is to become independent.
+Therefore, she aims to become independent.
 After they meet, they both experience slight changes in their lives.

 The drama is honest and relatable, covering topics like first love, friendships, and family relationships.
-Ji Soo is a strong female lead who is intelligent and independent, but she also has her share of insecurities.
+Ji Soo is a strong female lead who is intelligent and independent but has her share of insecurities.
 The supporting cast is also well-developed, making At Eighteen an enjoyable watch from start to finish.
-If you’re looking for a coming-of-age story that will leave you feeling nostalgic for your own teenage years, then At Eighteen is definitely worth checking out.
+If you’re looking for a coming-of-age story that will leave you feeling nostalgic for your teenage years, then At Eighteen is worth checking out.

 No. of Episodes: 16